Beijing 2022: Mixed relay makes Olympic debut as China wins first gold | DW | 05.02.2022

 The 2,000-meter relay involved each leg taking turns skating 250 meters each, or two and a half laps.
 The two women start the race before handing off to their male colleagues.
 As with all relays, each competitor had two turns, and exchanges occurred when one competitor pushes the other.

 When they train, male and female teammates have plenty of practice pushing each other.
-Though it is a relatively new event, USA's Kristen Santos said the relay team now has plenty of shared experience.
+Though it is a relatively new event, the US's Kristen Santos told DW that the relay team now has plenty of shared experience.

-"It's something we’ve done for quite a while," Santos told DW.
+"It's something we've done for quite a while," Santos said.
 "So maybe it helps us that we’ve been doing it for so long."

 Biney and Santos are also set to compete in the women's relay next week.
 Biney, who led off and skated fifth in the mixed relay, said that working with their male colleagues has helped in the women’s event.